Kiran7007/Interview-Preparation/cross-platform/flutter.md

 ### Answer

 - Propagates data down the tree; `Provider` builds on this model.
-- **Trade-offs:** Prefer modern provider APIs for ergonomics unless framework-level needs.
+- **What to watch for:** Prefer modern provider APIs for ergonomics unless framework-level needs.

 ### Key takeaway